HYHO question 3 is about experimentation and discovery!

 When you start feeling, “Yeah, yeah, yeah, I’ve answered these before.
 I don’t have anything new to say this week” (and that feeling will come! ), that’s when you'll start uncovering deeper insights.
 Keep going!
 Trust the process.

-Show up for yourself as powerfully as you do for others
+Show up for yourself as powerfully as you do for others.
+You matter.

-Sign up to receive weekly emails with practical tips, science-based strategies, and steady encouragement as well as updates on workshops and other offerings.
+Sign up to join our weekly self-coaching program and receive a second weekly email with practical tips, science-based strategies, and steady encouragement as well as updates on workshops and other offerings.